Iowa Admin. Code r. 199-19.4

 c.
 Billing adjustments due to fast or slow meters shall be calculated on the basis that the meter should be 100 percent accurate.
 For the purpose of billing adjustment the meter error shall be one-half of the algebraic sum of the error at full-rated flow plus the error at check flow.

 d.
-When a customer has been overcharged as a result of incorrect reading of the meter, incorrect application of the rate schedule, incorrect connection of the meter, or other similar reasons, the amount of the overcharge shall be adjusted, refunded, or credited to the customer The time period for which the utility is required to adjust, refund, or credit the customer's bill shall not exceed five years unless otherwise ordered by the board.
+When a customer has been overcharged as a result of incorrect reading of the meter, incorrect application of the rate schedule, incorrect connection of the meter, or other similar reasons, the amount of the overcharge shall be adjusted, refunded, or credited to the customer.
+The time period for which the utility is required to adjust, refund, or credit the customer's bill shall not exceed five years unless otherwise ordered by the commission.

 f.
 Credits and explanations.
 Credits due a customer because of meter inaccuracies, errors in billing, or misapplication of rates shall be separately identified.

 (15)Refusal or disconnection of service.
-A utility shall refuse service or disconnect service to a customer, as defined in subrule19.1(3), in accordance with tariffs that are consistent with these rules.
+A utility shall refuse service or disconnect service to a customer, as defined in subrule 19.1(3), in accordance with tariffs that are consistent with these rules.

+a.
+The utility shall give written notice of pending disconnection except as specified in paragraph 19.4(15)"b."
+The notice shall set forth the reason for the notice and final date by which the account is to be settled or specific action taken.
+The notice shall be considered provided to the customer when addressed to the customer's last-known address and deposited in the U.S. mail with postage prepaid.
 If delivery is by other than U.S. mail, the notice shall be considered provided when delivered to the last-known address of the person responsible for payment for the service.
 The date for disconnection of service shall be not less than 12 days after the notice is provided.
-The date for disconnection of service for customers on shorter billing intervals under subrule19.3(7) shall not be less than 24 hours after the notice is posted at the service premises.
+The date for disconnection of service for customers on shorter billing intervals under subrule 19.3(7) shall not be less than 24 hours after the notice is posted at the service premises.

 One written notice, including all reasons for the notice, shall be given where more than one cause exists for disconnection of service.
 In determining the final date by which the account is to be settled or other specific action taken, the days of notice for the causes shall be concurrent.